Dangerous Goods Requirements

 - Products with high alcohol content

-- Foods in pressurized container / aerosol format (e.g., whipped cream)
+- Foods in pressurized container / aerosol format (such as whipped cream)

 - Spirits